iter8-tools/iter8/mkdocs/docs/tutorials/load-test/payload.md

 ## 3. Run experiment
 The target URL for our load test is http://127.0.0.1/post, which implements an HTTP POST endpoint.
 You can send any type of content as payload during the load test, either by setting it as a string, or by fetching it from a payload URL.

+### Examples

 === "string (application/octet-stream)"
     Supply a string as payload.
-This sets the content type to "application/octet-stream".
+This sets the content type to `application/octet-stream` during the load test.
     ```shell
     iter8 run --set url=http://127.0.0.1/post \
               --set payloadStr="abc123"
     ```

 === "string (text/plain)"
-    Supply a string as payload and explicitly set the content type to "text/plain".
+    Supply a string as payload and explicitly set the content type to `text/plain` during the load test.
     ```shell
     iter8 run --set url=http://127.0.0.1/post \
               --set payloadStr="abc123" \